Follow These Simple Steps

 Step 1: Figure Out What You Can Afford

-Determine what you'll be able to afford in mortgage payments each month, as well as what you can invest initially as a down payment.
+Determine what you'll be able to afford in mortgage payments each month and what you can invest initially as a down payment.
 This handy mortgage calculator can help you estimate your monthly payments.

 Keep in mind additional costs like closing costs, fees, homeowners insurance, and taxes will all add to the overall costs.
 Be sure to check your credit score, and remember that just because you don't have a traditional 20% down payment doesn't mean you can't buy a home!